 Baylor vs. Utah Women's Basketball Predictions & Picks - November 14

-Tuesday's game that pits the Utah Utes (2-0) against the Baylor Bears (1-0) at Ferrell Center has a projected final score of 77-68 (based on our computer prediction) in favor of Utah.
-Game time is at 7:30 PM ET on November 14.
+Tuesday's game between the Baylor Bears (1-0) and Utah Utes (2-0) going head-to-head at Ferrell Center has a projected final score of 75-70 (based on our computer prediction) in favor of Baylor, who is listed as a slight favorite by our model.
+The game will tip off at 7:30 PM ET on November 14.

-The Bears are coming off of an 85-53 win against Southern in their most recent outing on Monday.
+The Bears head into this game on the heels of an 85-53 win over Southern on Monday.

-The Bears won their most recent game 85-53 against Southern on Monday.
-The Utes are coming off of a 108-48 win against South Carolina State in their most recent game on Thursday.
-In the win, Dre'Una Edwards led the Bears with 20 points.
-Isabel Palmer scored 21 points in the Utes' win, leading the team.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!